NOAA Bonaire 2008 Explorers

 University of Delaware

-Doug’s interests in benthic ecology began with studies of the interaction of near-bottom flow and sediment transport with deposit- and suspension-feeding marine benthos.
+Doug Miller’s interests in benthic ecology began with studies of the interaction of near-bottom flow and sediment transport with deposit- and suspension-feeding marine benthos.
 More recently, he has examined the role of submarine groundwater discharge in distributions of sandflat infauna and biological productivity as well as the distribution and formation of temperate worm-reef communities and utilization of these hard-bottom habitats by motile invertebrates, including non-indigenous species.
 Habitat mapping and the use of historical benthic data sets to address present and future environmental questions are two of his newest interests.
-Doug welcomes the opportunity to mentor both graduate and undergraduates in these research programs, whether in the local waters of Delaware Bay, Delmarva’s coastal bays, or as part of study abroad programs in New Zealand and Bonaire.
-For the record, Doug received a B.S. in biology from the University of Notre Dame and Masters and Doctoral degrees in oceanography from the University of Washington.
+Miller welcomes the opportunity to mentor both graduate and undergraduates in these research programs, whether in the local waters of Delaware Bay, Delmarva’s coastal bays, or as part of study abroad programs in New Zealand and Bonaire.
+He received a bachelor of science degree in biology from the University of Notre Dame and his master's and doctoral degrees in oceanography from the University of Washington.

 Web Coordinator